Hydrospheredata/mist/docs/library_scala.md

 - `Seq[A]` (where A should be one from supported types)
 - `Option[A]` (where A should be one from supported types)

-To define function of several arguments we should be able to combine them.
-For that purpose there is method `withArgs`, it accepts from 1 to 21 argument and returns `ArgDef`.
+Method `withArgs` accepts from 1 to 21 argument and returns `ArgDef`.
 ```scala
 val one = withArgs(arg[Int]("n"))